khahmed/symphony-k8s/README.md

 - bootstrap.sh: Start up script for Dockerfile
 - spectrum-symphony: Directory containing helm charts for deploying Spectrum Symphony.
 This can be loaded into ICp App center to enable users
+- multi-arch.yaml: Multi-arch YAML for creating a single meta image for x86 and ppc64le platforms